 The current Slow Tour destinations in Europe rarely have undrinkable tap water but please drink bottled water if this works better for you.
 If you are in doubt, check with your local tour guide.

-There certainly are in most places!
-In some of the less well known European countries, there are still facilities which are not to the standard we are accustomed to, but your guide will know where the best in the area can be found.
-The others are a good photo shot to show your friends when you return home!
+In most places the toilets are what we are accustomed to though some of the less well known European countries the facilities are not up to the standard we would hope, but your guide will know where the best facilities are in the area.
+The others are a good photo opportunity to show your friends when you return home!
+Having a small hand sanitizer and pack of tissues on hand just in case, this can be useful.

 Yes, you will receive an evaluation survey, and we would really love you to fill it out.
-This helps us to make sure our clients receive the best available in slow travel on this planet!
+This helps us to make sure our clients receive the very best available services in slow travel on the planet!

 Once you have travelled with us, you will be welcomed into the Slow Travellers Club where you will receive notice of special prices before we put them onto our website.
 You also get other benefits and discounted tours.